Diamond Open Access

 About the Workshop

-This workshop follows earlier work done on the topic of Diamond Open Access, which resulted in the March 2021 Open Access Diamond Journals Study.
-Following the publication of this study, Science Europe is organising in collaboration with cOAlition S, OPERAS and the French National Research Agency (ANR) a workshop to discuss best practices and further develop the central elements of Diamond Open Access.
+This workshop followed earlier work done on the topic of Diamond Open Access, which resulted in the March 2021 Open Access Diamond Journals Study.
+Following the publication of this study, Science Europe organised in collaboration with cOAlition S, OPERAS and the French National Research Agency (ANR) a workshop to discuss best practices and further develop the central elements of Diamond Open Access.

-The workshop will take place online on Wednesday 2 February 2022, from 13.00 to 18.30 CET and will be followed by a social meeting for participants on gather.town.
-Participation in the workshop is by invitation only.
+The workshop took place online on Wednesday 2 February 2022 from 13.00 to 18.30 CET and was followed by a social meeting for participants on gather.town.
+Participation in the workshop was by invitation only.

-The workshop is divided into a plenary session that will see examples from a number of international initiatives in Diamond Open Access, including Redalyc/AmeliCA, OpenEdition, the Open Library of Humanities, Cybergeo, and SciPost.
-It is followed by parallel breakout sessions to discuss in-depth the central elements of a Diamond Open Access system:
+The workshop was divided into a plenary session that saw examples from a number of international initiatives in Diamond Open Access, including Redalyc/AmeliCA, OpenEdition, the Open Library of Humanities, Cybergeo, and SciPost.
+It was followed by parallel breakout sessions to discuss in-depth the central elements of a Diamond Open Access system:

 - Quality Standards